-If you have imported your products into TradeGecko from a sales channel (Shopify, WooCommerce, etc) or from a CSV, you can then import Initial Cost using our “Import Initial Cost” tool (Inventory > Products > Bulk Manage > Import Initial Costs).
-Click here to learn more about setting up Initial Cost on imported products.
+If you have imported your products into QuickBooks Commerce from a sales channel (Shopify, WooCommerce, etc.) or a CSV, you can then import Initial Cost using our “Import Initial Cost” tool (Inventory > Products > Bulk Manage > Import Initial Costs).
+Click here to learn more about setting up Initial Costs on imported products.

-Please keep in mind you must promptly set up your Initial Cost as soon as your products have been imported to TradeGecko to ensure accurate calculations.
-Initial Cost cannot be changed after any transaction that creates stock movement has been performed on a variant
+Please keep in mind you must promptly set up your Initial Cost as soon as your products have been imported to QuickBooks Commerce to ensure accurate calculations.
+Initial Cost cannot be changed after any transaction that creates stock movement has been performed on a variant.

 Fulfilling a Sales Order/Receiving a Return